Product Knowledge, Hermann Ebbinghaus and the ‘Forgetting Curve”

 What happened is what Ebbinghaus explained in 1905, and after 100 years, we still haven’t learnt.
 That a ‘human mind is designed to forget information if not reinforced in quick succession”.
 That in 7 days post product knowledge training, if it is not reinforced, 75% of the training is lost.

 How do you do it?
 Its not practical from a time and money point of view to recruit sales trainers or deploy them everywhere.
 And even if you did so, sales managers hate to have their people off the field and classrooms.
 So, what’s the solution?

-The Solution is Sales Enablement – at Outsell we call it the 3CT philosophy, delivering Sales Coaching, Content and Communication, powered by Technology.
+The Solution is Sales Enablement.
+Now Forrester defines sales enablement as “a strategic, ongoing process that equips sales reps with the ability to consistently have a valuable conversation with various customer stakeholders at each stage of the customers buying journey”.
+If you break this out it essentially means, delivering Sales Coaching, Content and Communication, powered by Technology.
 Deliver it right at the moment of truth, when a rep is in a meeting with a prospect.
 Let him not articulate value of a hi value product from memory, let him actually demonstrate it to the client.